zenml-io/zenml/docs/book/mlops_stacks/alerters/slack.md

 ---
-description: How to send automated alerts to a Slack channel.
+description: How to send automated alerts to a Slack channel
 ---

 # Slack Alerter